Cutoff for mixtures of permuted Markov chains: reversible case: First moment argument, quasi-trees

-The two types of edges lead in turn to two additional types of paths and distances. \begin{enumerate} \item A \emph{small-range path} is a path made exclusively of small-range edges.
-Given $x,y \in V$, the \emph{small-range distance} $d_{\SR}(x,y)$ is the minimal number of edges in small-range path from $x$ to $y$.
+The two types of edges lead to two types of paths and distances. \begin{enumerate} \item A \emph{small-range path} is a path made exclusively of small-range edges.
+Given $x,y \in \cV$, the \emph{small-range distance} $d_{\SR}(x,y)$ is the minimal number of edges in a small-range path from $x$ to $y$.
 The corresponding \emph{small-range balls} are written $\BSR(x,r)$. \item A \emph{long-range path} is a sequence $e=(e_i)_{i=1}^{k}$ of long-range edges such that for all $i \leq k-1$ $d_{\SR}(e_i,e_{i+1}) < \infty$ (so $e$ could be completed with small-range paths between long-range edges to obtain a genuine path in $\cG$).
-The length $\abs{e}$ of $e$ is the number of edges it contain.
+The length $\abs{e}$ of $e$ is the number of edges it contains.
 It joins two vertices $x ,y \in \cV$ if $d_{\SR}(x, e_1) < \infty$ and $d_{\SR}(e_{k}, y) < \infty$.
-Given $x,y \in V$, the \emph{long-range distance} $d_{\LR}(x,y)$ is the minimal length of a long-range path between $x$ and $y$.
-We write $\BLR(x,r)$ for the corresponding \emph{long-range balls}. \end{enumerate} From the definition, for any $x \in \cV$, $\BSR(x, \infty) = \BLR(x,0)$ is the set of vertices which can be joined from $x$ by a small-range path.
+Given $x,y \in \cV$, the \emph{long-range distance} $d_{\LR}(x,y)$ is the minimal length of a long-range path between $x$ and $y$.
+We write $\BLR(x,r)$ for the corresponding \emph{long-range balls}. \end{enumerate}

+If $x$ belongs to the connected component of the root, condition (iii) implies that there exists a unique long-range path of minimal length joining $O$ to $x$.
+If this path is non-empty let $x^{\circ}$ be the furthest endpoint of these long-range edges.
+We call such a vertex a \emph{center}.
+If this path is empty, let $x^{\circ} := O$, however the root is not considered a center.

+From the definition, for any $x \in \cV$, $\BSR(x, \infty) = \BLR(x,0)$ is the set of vertices which can be joined from $x$ by a small-range path.
 We call the subgraph spanned by this set the \emph{small-range component} of $x$.
 We can now state a fourth property we require for quasi-trees: \begin{enumerate}[label=(\roman*)] \item for all $x \in \cV$, $\BLR(x, 0)$ is isomorphic to $B_{P}(\iota(x^{\circ}), \infty)$, \end{enumerate} that is, the small-range component of $x$ is the communicating class of $\iota(x)$ in the graph $G$. \end{definition}

 In the sequel we will refer to quasi-trees by their graph component only while keeping the other parameters implicit.